Tour de France: Points classification

-The points classification is the third oldest of the currently awarded jersey classifications.
+The points classification is the third-oldest of the currently awarded jersey classifications.
 It was introduced in the 1953 Tour de France and was first won by Fritz Schär.
 The classification was added to draw the participation of the sprinters as well as celebrate the 50th anniversary of the Tour.
 Points are given to the first 15 riders to finish a stage, with an additional set of points given to the first 15 riders to cross a pre-determined 'sprint' point during the route of each stage.
-The point classification leader green jersey is worn by the rider who at the start of each stage, has the greatest number of points.
+The points classification leader green jersey is worn by the rider who, at the start of each stage, has the greatest number of points.

 In the first years, the cyclist received penalty points for not finishing with a high place, so the cyclist with the fewest points was awarded the green jersey.
 From 1959 on, the system was changed so the cyclists were awarded points for high place finishes (with first place getting the most points, and lower placings getting successively fewer points), so the cyclist with the most points was awarded the green jersey.
 The number of points awarded varies depending on the type of stage, with flat stages awarding the most points at the finish and time trials and high mountain stages awarding the fewest points at the finish.
 This increases the likelihood of a sprinter winning the points classification, though other riders can be competitive for the classification if they have a sufficient number of high-place finishes.

 The winner of the classification is the rider with the most points at the end of the Tour.
 In case of a tie, the leader is determined by the number of stage wins, then the number of intermediate sprint victories, and finally, the rider's standing in the general classification.
 The classification has been won a record seven times by Peter Sagan.

 The first year the points classification was used it was sponsored by La Belle Jardinière, a lawn mower producer, and the jersey was made green.
 In 1968 the jersey was changed to red to please the sponsor.
 However, the color was changed back the following year.
 For almost 25 years the classification was sponsored by Pari Mutuel Urbain, a state betting company.
-However they announced in November 2014 that they would not be continuing their sponsorship, and in March 2015 it was revealed that the green jersey would now be sponsored by Czech automaker Škoda brand (part of German group Volkswagen AG).
+However they announced in November 2014 that they would not be continuing their sponsorship, and in March 2015 it was revealed that the green jersey would now be sponsored by the Czech automaker Škoda (part of German group Volkswagen AG).

-As of 2015, the points awarded are:
+As of 2026, the points awarded are: